Extended formulations for convex hulls of graphs of bilinear functions: Background and Our Results

 \item[Cycle inequalities] for every cycle $C \subseteq E$ and every subset $D \subseteq C$ with odd cardinality,

 where

 \end{description} Using only subsets of the known facets of $\QP$, one can define different relaxations, and there exist a number of results on conditions on $G$ which guarantee that $\QP(G)$ is equal to certain relaxations.
-The McCormick relaxation of $\QP(G)$, which is the polytope in $[0,1]^{n + |E|}$ defined by the McCormick inequalities \eqref{eq:mccormick}, is equal to $\QP(G)$ if and only if $G$ is acyclic \cite{Padberg89}.
-The \emph{cycle relaxation} of $\QP(G)$, which is a strengthening of the McCormick relaxation by adding cycle inequalities~(\ref{eq:odd_cycle}) for each chordless cycle $C\subseteq E$ and each subset $D\subseteq C$ with $\lvert D\rvert$ odd, is equal to $\QP(G)$ if and only if $G$ does not contain a $K_4$ minor \cite{de1990cut,Padberg89}.
-More characterizations for the cycle relaxation were obtained recently in \cite{michini2016strength}.
-Another set of known results about Padberg's inequalities is that the triangle inequalities give the Chv\'atal-Gomory closure of the LP relaxation of $\QP(K_{n})$ \cite{boros1992chvatal}, and this was recently generalized to the odd cycle inequalities giving the Chv\'atal-Gomory closure of the LP relaxation of $\QP(G)$ for arbitrary $G$ \cite{Bonami16}.
+The LP relaxation of $\QP(G)$ is the polytope in $[0,1]^{n + |E|}$ defined by the McCormick inequalities \eqref{eq:mccormick}. \citeauthor{Padberg89} showed this is equal to $\QP(G)$ if and only if $G$ is acyclic.
+The \emph{cycle relaxation} of $\QP(G)$, which is a strengthening of the McCormick relaxation by adding cycle inequalities~(\ref{eq:odd_cycle}) for each chordless cycle $C\subseteq E$ and each subset $D\subseteq C$ with $\lvert D\rvert$ odd, is equal to $\QP(G)$ if and only if $G$ is $K_4$-minor-free (series-parallel graphs) \citep{de1990cut,Padberg89}.
+More characterizations for the cycle relaxation were obtained recently by \citep{michini2016strength}.
+Another set of known results about Padberg's inequalities is that the triangle inequalities give the Chv\'atal-Gomory closure of the LP relaxation of $\QP(K_{n})$ \citep{boros1992chvatal}, and this was recently generalized to the odd cycle inequalities giving the Chv\'atal-Gomory closure of the LP relaxation of $\QP(G)$ for arbitrary $G$ \citep{Bonami2018}.

 All of these literature results are about characterizing $\QP(G)$, which, as we have explained in the introduction, might sometimes be more than what is required for convexifying $f$.
-One of our results is that if $G$ is a chordless cycle of length $n$, which is obviously $K_{4}$-minor-free and so the corresponding $f$ is convexified by all the $2^{n-1}$ cycle inequalities \eqref{eq:odd_cycle}, then only \emph{two} cycle inequalities are needed to get a polytope $\P$ with $\pi[f](\P)=\X(f)$.
-This extends to graphs with vertex disjoint cycles.
-We also observe a specific bilinear function for which Padberg's inequalities are not sufficient to describe $\X(f)$.
+One of our main results is that if $G$ is a chordless cycle of length $n$, which is $K_{4}$-minor-free and so the corresponding $f$ is convexified by all the $2^{n-1}$ cycle inequalities \eqref{eq:odd_cycle}, then only \emph{two} cycle inequalities are needed to get a polytope $\P$ with $\pi[f](\P)=\X(f)$.
+This extends to cactus graphs, that is, graphs in which every edge is contained in at most one cycle.
 The next section presents precise statements of our results.
-Note that none of these results implies anything about the description of $\QP(G)$.
+We clarify that none of these results implies anything about the description of $\QP(G)$.